UhhhAaron/SaladBind/README.md

 ### macOS and other Linux distros

-Download the file from [GitHub Releases](https://github.com/LITdevs/SaladBind/releases/latest).
+Download the `saladbind-macos file from [GitHub Releases](https://github.com/LITdevs/SaladBind/releases/latest).
 For these platforms, you'll need to run SaladBind from the terminal, due to how SaladBind works.
 If you need help with using the terminal, don't be afraid to Google a bit - you'll have to use `cd` to be in the same folder that SaladBind is in.

 Use these commands to start SaladBind, for macOS or Linux respectively: